 Question: If we declare ourselves a sanctuary congregation will we be facing increased attention (i.e. press, advertising sanctuary)?

-Answer: Yes.
+Yes.
 The Governing Board would deputize our ministers to say things to the media on behalf of the Fellowship.
-We will publicly declare ourselves a Sanctuary congregation if the vote is affirmative on June 4th.
-However, if and when an individual asks for sanctuary at Fellowship, that announcement is at the discretion of that person.
+If and when an individual asks for sanctuary at Fellowship, that announcement is at the discretion of that person.
 The experience of sanctuary is ultimately the experience of the individual living in sanctuary.
-Our efforts, as an active Sanctuary congregation, must be completely focused on allowing the individual living in sanctuary to shape the narrative.
+Our efforts, as an active sanctuary congregation, must be completely focused on allowing the individual living in sanctuary to shape the narrative.